Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 How the cervix changes position throughout your cycle

-During ovulation, the cervix is wholly focused on allowing sperm to enter the uterus so they can swim upwards and join with the released eggs for fertilization.
-Here’s a helpful acronym to remember what the cervix is like during ovulation: SHOW.
+During ovulation, the cervix is wholly focused on allowing sperm to enter the body of the uterus so they can swim upwards and join with the released eggs for fertilization.
+Here’s a helpful acronym to remember what it is like during ovulation: SHOW.
 Soft, high, open, and wet.

 The cervix will be softer, almost comparable to the softness of your lips; it will be high, i.e. located deeper in the vaginal canal; it will be open, so that the cervical os can allow sperm to enter; and it will be wet, meaning that it is releasing protective secretions to protect the local environment from the relatively acidic sperm.